2le/style_guide/ruby-style-guide.md

     document.saved? or document.save!
     ```

-  using `and/or` implies "don't worry about
+  using `and/or` implies "don't worry about this

 * Avoid multi-line `?:` (the ternary operator), use `if/unless` instead.